Yellow Fever and Recommended Immunizations

 British Columbia Specific Information

 Wearing insect repellent can help protect against mosquito bites.
-For more information about insect repellent, see HealthLinkBC File #96 Insect Repellents and DEET.
+For more information about insect repellent, visit HealthLinkBC File #96 Insect repellents and DEET.

-To learn more about yellow fever and the vaccine, see HealthLinkBC File #41i Yellow Fever Vaccine and BC Centre for Disease Control – Yellow Fever.
-To find a yellow fever vaccination centre near you, visit Public Health Agency of Canada – Yellow Fever Vaccination Centres in Canada.
-For up to date travel health notices, visit the Public Health Agency of Canada – Travel Health.
+To learn more about yellow fever and the vaccine, visit HealthLinkBC File #41i Yellow fever vaccine and BC Centre for Disease Control: Yellow Fever.
+To find a yellow fever vaccination centre near you, visit Public Health Agency of Canada: Yellow Fever Vaccination Centres in Canada.
+For up-to-date travel health notices, visit the Public Health Agency of Canada: Travel Health.

 Topic Contents